Kingfisher Collect#

 {"node_name": "ocp04", "status": "ok", "jobid": "6487ec79947edab326d6db28a2d86511e8247444"}

-Kingfisher Collect, by default, instructs Kingfisher Process to run structural checks (slow) and create compiled releases.
-If you do not need to perform these steps:
+Kingfisher Collect, by default, instructs Kingfisher Process to only create compiled releases.
+If you need something different:

 $ curl -n https://collect.kingfisher.open-contracting.org/cancel.json -d project=kingfisher -d job=JOBID